Ostilio15/react_prototype_ui/README.md

 * Flow as type checker
 * SASS support

-# How to run
+# How to use

-After putting all the content in your desired repository, execute:
+After putting all the content (including .* files) in your desired repository, execute:

 ```
 yarn install && yarn start